‘Dragon Ball Heroes’ Episode 15 Spoilers, Recap: Goku Unleashes Mastered Ultra Instinct, Eliminates Kamioren

 Dragon Ball Heroes Episode 15, which is titled “Send Kamioren Flying!
 Overwhelming Ultra Instinct!,” featured the continuation of the battle between Son Goku and Kamioren.
-Both fighters have tremendously improved their power with Kamioren turning into a giant monster with the help of the Universe Seed, while Son Goku finally unleashing the power of Ultra Instinct.
+Both fighters have tremendously improved their power, with Kamioren turning into a giant monster with the help of the Universe Seed and Son Goku finally unleashing the power of Ultra Instinct.
 Despite the noticeable enhancement in his speed and battle power, Kamioren was still not capable of matching Son Goku’s Ultra Instinct.

 The latest episode of Dragon Ball Heroes showed Kamioren becoming more aggressive in taking Son Goku down.
 Aside from launching powerful blows, Kamioren was unleashing destructive Ki blasts.
 However, he was unable to land a critical strike on Son Goku, who was dodging every attack while successfully hitting the enemy with his extraordinary power.
-Kamioren took the fight to another level when he hit Son Goku with a Ki blast coming out from his giant mouth.
+Kamioren took the fight to another level when he hit Son Goku with a Ki blast coming from his giant mouth.

 Future Trunks was very worried after seeing Son Goku directly taking the attack.
-However, instead of taking the damage, Son Goku managed to absorb the energy of Kamioren’s attack and went on a huge transformation.
+However, instead of taking damage, Son Goku managed to absorb the energy of Kamioren’s attack and went through a huge transformation.
 Dragon Ball Heroes Episode 15 featured Son Goku unleashing the Mastered Ultra Instinct.
 The aura that he was emitting was still the same, but the color of his hair became gray.
 Son Goku went all out against Kamioren, eyeing to defeat him before he ran out of energy.

 GOKU returns to full ULTRA INSTINCT for his latest big fight in DRAGON BALL HEROES! https://t.co/lMMd3xHz8u pic.twitter.com/vTmwyFwiP4